Laurent Chérubin, Ph.D.

 Associate Research Professor

 Dr. Chérubin is a physical oceanographer specialized in the understanding of ocean dynamics, which is the study of why the water moves the way it moves.
 It establishes the connection between forces that act on the ocean, such as gravity, the earth’s rotation, the wind, the moon and the heat from the sun, and the water motions.
 His research has focused on dynamics of motions associated with instabilities in coastal currents and eddies, using both analytical and numerical models in the quasi-geostrophic, shallow-water formalisms, and in realistic models.
 This research provides a deep understanding of the environmental forces that affect ocean ecosystems at multiples levels of the trophic chain.
-Both observational analysis and numerical modeling involving hydrodynamic (the Regional Oceanic Modeling System - ROMS) and biophysical models (Connectivity Modeling System - CMS and Ichthyop) are used to access to study how environmental drivers shape the oceanic ecosystems.
+Both observational analysis and numerical modeling involving hydrodynamic (the Regional Oceanic Modeling System - ROMS) and biophysical models (Connectivity Modeling System - CMS and Ichthyop) are used to study how environmental drivers shape the oceanic ecosystems.

 Baums, I., C.B.
 Paris, L.M.
 Chérubin, 2006.
 A bio-oceanographic filter to larval dispersal in a reef building coral.
 Limnol & Oceanogr., 51 (5), 1960-1989